MohamedElfares/Benchmarking-of-QML-Classifiers/QML/Breast Cancer/Local Backend/QNN/L_BFGS_B/Description.md

 ## Test 1
 ### Configurations:
 <pre>
-  ansatz used:          RealAmplitudes
+  Ansatz used:          RealAmplitudes
-  featureMap used:      ZFeatureMap
+  FeatureMap used:      ZFeatureMap
   # Qubits used:        2
   Ratio:                0.63:0.37
   SMOTE:                True